Business Mileage Deduction

 Bear in mind, the mileage allowance has built into it an allowance for depreciation.
 Consequently, if the depreciation portion of the mileage allowance that you've been deducting over the years would reduce the vehicle's basis to zero, no additional depreciation may be deducted for that vehicle at the time you switch to the actual expense method.

-The depreciation component of the standard mileage rate is as follows:
+The depreciation component included in the standard mileage rate is as follows:

 Keep in mind, if you dispose of your vehicle, you must reduce its basis by the above rates for purposes of determining gain or loss.